ARM-software/lisa/doc/target.rst

    If transfer polling is supported (ADB connections and SSH connections), ``poll_transfers`` is set in the connection, and a timeout is not specified, the push will be polled for activity.
 Inactive transfers will be cancelled.
-(See :ref:`connection-types`\ for more information on polling).
+(See :ref:`connection-types` for more information on polling).

    :param source: path on the host
    :param dest: path on the target
    :param as_root: whether root is required.
 Defaults to false.
    :param timeout: timeout (in seconds) for the transfer; if the transfer does
        not complete within this period, an exception will be raised.
+Leave unset to utilise transfer polling if enabled.
    :param globbing: If ``True``, the ``source`` is interpreted as a globbing
         pattern instead of being take as-is.
-If the pattern has mulitple matches, ``dest`` must be a folder (or will be created as such if it does not exists yet).
+If the pattern has multiple matches, ``dest`` must be a folder (or will be created as such if it does not exists yet).